 Highlights of the Month

-Re-confirming I’ve found a balance: I’ve struggled for five years to find the perfect travel-life-work balance, and I was only able to attain it once I found a base in Lisbon.
+Re-confirming I’ve found a balance: I’ve struggled for five years to find the perfect travel-life-work balance, and I’ve only recently attained one.
 Getting to head offline in Southern Africa was the perfect way to fully immerse myself into the destination I was visiting, and I felt as though I learnt so much more through doing so.
-I can see myself travelling offline for a month, returning to Portugal to write about it all, then doing it all over again for months to come.
+I can see myself travelling offline for a month, returning to Portugal for a few weeks to write about it all, then doing it all over again for months to come.

 Day-tripping the Bazaruto Islands: My number one highlight from Mozambique was spending the day cruising around the sandbanks in the Bazaruto Archipelago.
 I’ve never been anywhere like it before and highly recommend checking it out if you’re planning a trip to Mozambique.
 Snorkelling, sandbanks, and seafood: what’s not to love?
 (Snorkelling, usually)

 Chronic pain flare-ups.
 I’ve been battling an auto-immune disease over the past few months that can sometimes result in the unpleasant combination of agony and infection.
 I’ve managed to get the majority of the pain under control with diet, but I experienced a huge flare up just before I flew to Mozambique.